Half Note Club: History

 The club was owned by the Canterino family: Michael Canterino (1932–2013) his brother, Sonny Canterino (né Dominic Canterino), their sister, Rosemarie Canterino, and their parents, Frank Canterino (né Francesco Canterino; 1906–1979) and Jean Canterino (née Concetta Italiano; 1906–1989).
 Judi Marie Canterino (née Derwin), a jazz vocalist, became a family owner by marrying Michael Canterino in 1960.

 The Half Note was renowned for showcasing up and coming jazz musicians in the 1950s and 1960s, defraying costs with a Friday night live WABC radio show called Portraits in Jazz, hosted by Alan Grant (né Abraham Grochowsky; 1919–2012).
 The Half Note was one of a handful of nationally acclaimed Manhattan nightclubs, including the Village Vanguard, the Village Gate, the Five Spot, and Slug's Saloon – that featured renowned jazz artists on a regular basis.

 Forgoing standard set times, musicians were allowed to play onstage for as long as they wanted to.
-In 1972, Mike and Sonny Canterino moved the Half Note Midtown to 149 West 54th Street, in what had a formerly been a carriage house.
+In 1972, Mike and Sonny Canterino moved the Half Note Midtown to 149 West 54th Street, in what had formerly been a carriage house.
 Roger Brousso, a record distributor from Connecticut, invested $240,000 in the new venue.

-Bookings included Budd Johnson and Buddy Tate, beboppers Al Cohn and Zoot Sims, avant-gardists John Coltrane and Charles Mingus and Wes Montgomery, Herbie Mann, and Cannonball Adderley.
-Singers Anita O'Day, Billie Holiday, and, one evening, Judy Garland also made appearances.
+Bookings included Budd Johnson and Buddy Tate, beboppers Al Cohn and Zoot Sims, avant-gardists John Coltrane, Charles Mingus, Wes Montgomery, Herbie Mann and Cannonball Adderley.
+Singers Anita O'Day, Billie Holiday, and, one evening Judy Garland also made an appearance.
+According to the book "Funny Valentine" by Matthew Ruddick, Chet Baker was a regular performer at The Half Note also.
 The Half Note closed January 1, 1975.
 Its second location, in Midtown, is now occupied by The London NYC hotel.

 The movie Soul by Pixar features a reference to this club.